Safety schemes in the South West region

 Locations

-To reduce the number of collisions at the following locations, we're proposing targeted speed limit reductions.
+To reduce the number of deaths and serious injuries caused by collisions, we’re proposing targeted speed limit reductions.

 Our proposals are based on collision and risk assessment data.